dogweather/forkful/content/en/vba/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?

-Organizing code into functions in Visual Basic for Applications (VBA) involves breaking down a program into smaller, manageable pieces known as functions.
-Programmers do this to enhance code readability, reuse code efficiently, and simplify debugging and maintenance processes.

 ## How to:
 In VBA, functions are defined using the `Function` and `End Function` statements.
 Here’s a simple example of how to create a function that calculates the area of a rectangle:

 ```basic